-Oakton Crew is a club sport, and therefore is funded, managed and supported entirely by parent volunteers, collectively known as the Oakton Cougar Crew Boosters Club (OCCBC), and community donations.
+Oakton Crew is a club sport, and receives no funding from OHS or FCPS.
+Crew is funded, managed and supported entirely by parent and student volunteers, collectively known as the Oakton Cougar Crew Booster Club (OCCBC), as well as receiving community support.
 All equipment is purchased by OCCBC through fundraising and donations.
-The team is supported by dues, service commitment hours, and fundraising, and both students and parents must volunteer to keep the club running.
+The team is supported by dues, service commitment hours, and fundraising, and both students and parents must fulfill their commitments to keep Crew running.

 OCCBC is a 501(c)(3) non-profit organization.

 The 2017 & 2018 regatta seasons were among the strongest outings in our fifteen-year history, with the women's and men's sides taking gold and silver medals at the Virginia Scholastic Rowing Championships ('States'), multiple boats qualifying for SRAA Nationals ('Nats'), and our Women's Junior 4 winning the first National Championship in team history in May 2018.
 Although Crew is a club sport, our athletes are eligible for varsity letters and recognition through Oakton High School, and many of our graduates have rowed at the collegiate level and beyond.